 How does your target audience view your brand?
 It’s important to know this, as this can help you tweak your marketing and branding while also fine-tuning products and services.
 Your digital brand audit might even flag that a rebranding is necessary to overhaul your audience’s perception.

 Your digital brand is more than just your website.
-It’s also your logo, social media platforms, reports, and all your brand’s other online presence.
+It’s also your logo, social media platforms, brand reports, and all your brand’s other online presence.
 Because there are so many different fragments that make up a brand, it’s easy for inconsistencies to slip in.
 Any inconsistency within your brand can cause confusion among your target audience.
 Thankfully, a digital brand audit will help establish a base for your brand so that there is perfect consistency throughout your brand’s digital presence.

 How to Perform a Digital Brand Audit